Daaaaahling/atlas-printf/README.md

 This project provides a custom implementation of the `printf` function in C, called `_printf`.
 It allows you to perform formatted output to the standard output stream (stdout) using various format specifiers.

+## Header File

+**main.h**

+The main.h header file contains the declarations and definitions needed for the custom printf implementation.
+It provides the necessary prototypes, structures, and macros for the proper functioning of the project. _Printf relies on standard library headers (stdarg.h, unistd.h, and string.h) for handling variable arguments, writing to standard output, and working with strings.

 ## Primary Function:

 **_printf.c**